 Any Christian who has walked with Jesus for even a short time is probably familiar with the phrase, “We are in the world, but not of it.”
 There have been countless messages preached on this topic.
 There have been countless blogs written on it as well.
-I couldn’t even begin to guess how often this statement is used as a Christian one liner on social media streams.
+I couldn’t even begin to guess how often this statement is used as a Christian one-liner on social media streams.
 It is obviously something that we wrestle with as believers.
-How do we walk this fine line of keeping our minds set on a heavenly eternity, while also having been placed in a world that is set up in complete opposition to the heavenly environment of that eternity?
+How do we walk this fine line of keeping our minds set on a heavenly eternity while also having been placed in a world set up in complete opposition to the heavenly environment of that eternity?

 Related Post: “What Does the Bible Tell Us About Eternity?“